myblackcat on Aug 14th 2010 at 1:12:38 AM

 - The aforementioned flamethrower condition occurs in Black Lagoon; Claude Weaver is a professional killer who specializes in flamethrowers, and is the only hitman who ends up dead in the Carnival of Killers episode.

-- Pretty much everyone who scuba swims in Jaws is asking for it.
+- Pretty much everyone who gets near the water in Jaws is asking for it.

 - In Mass Effect 2, there's a sequence where a Krogan clan leader has Shepard's squad surrounded by his men.
 As he brags about how the research they found is going to render them the most powerful clan on the galaxy, the camera slowly shifts towards the place where he is standing, which turns out to be a walkway on top of a fuel tube with a large "Danger - Explosives" sticker symbol on it.
 Most players would guess what the renegade prompt does without having triggered it.